lingui/js-lingui/docs/tutorials/cli.rst

 the compiled ones (``messages.js``).

-It is also possible to merge the translated catalogs into a single file per locale by specifying :conf:`mergePath`.
-For example if :conf:`mergePath` is assigned ``locales/{locale}`` then catalogs will be compiled to ``/locales/cs.js`` and ``/locales/en.js``.
+It is also possible to merge the translated catalogs into a single file per locale by specifying :conf:`catalogsMergePath`.
+For example if :conf:`catalogsMergePath` is assigned ``locales/{locale}`` then catalogs will be compiled to ``/locales/cs.js`` and ``/locales/en.js``.